green2cerberuz/db_vgames/README.md

 `docker-compose run --rm app alembic upgrade head`

-To see if tables are generated correctly, you can log in to pgadmin and check models tables generated.
+To see if tables are generated correctly, you can log in to pgadmin and check model tables.